 In accordance with ASC 260, Earnings Per Share, basic net loss per common share ("Basic EPS") is computed by dividing net loss by the weighted average number of common shares outstanding.
 Diluted net loss per common share ("Diluted EPS") is computed by dividing net loss by the weighted average number of common shares and dilutive common share equivalents and convertible securities then outstanding.
 Diluted EPS for all years presented is the same as Basic EPS, as the inclusion of the effect of common share equivalents then outstanding would be anti-dilutive.
-For this reason, excluded from the calculation of Diluted EPS for the years ended October 31, 2021 and 2020 were options to purchase 10,770,626 shares and 7,952,195 shares, respectively, and warrants to purchase 860,000 shares, respectively.
+For this reason, excluded from the calculation of Diluted EPS for the years ended October 31, 2022 and 2021 were options to purchase 10,318,872 shares and 10,770,626 shares, respectively, and warrants to purchase 300,000 shares and 860,000 shares, respectively.